 Three values anchor the Power Lab and connect lab partners and collaborators.

 The Power Lab has a spiral learning model.
-With the facilitation team, lab partners will develop a curriculum that responds to their realities.
+With the facilitation team, lab partners learn in ways that respond to their realities.
 They bring their vision, knowledge, experience, and organizing skills into the lab.
 In return, they access technology, resources, expertise, and a supportive community.
 Everyone is a learner, teacher, practitioner, and expert.

 Arnold, R., Burke, B., James, C., Martin, D., Thomas, B. (1991).
 Educating For A Change.
 Between the Lines, Toronto.

-Lab partners are mobilizing their communities to have a more powerful voice in decisions about who benefits from multi-billion dollar public investments.
-They want this money to do double duty: to build world-class public infrastructure, and to create more "community benefits" like jobs or apprenticeships.
-Together, they're writing a playbook for this kind of organizing in Canada.
+Lab partners are mobilizing their communities to have a more powerful voice in decisions about multi-billion dollar public and private investments and who benefits from them.
+They want this money to do double duty: to build world-class infrastructure, and to create more "community benefits" like jobs or apprenticeships.
+Together, they're demonstrating how this kind of community organizing works in Canada.

 Since getting involved in the labour movement organizing for a union at his workplace, Rogers Centre a.k.a the Skydome, Kumsa Baker has been an advocate for decent work and equitable employment opportunities for all in Toronto.